An Arts Major and Published Indie Author who writes on various subjects pertaining to Humanities.

 “In her train, her sister and I enjoyed some merry experiences of military entertainment that would not otherwise have come our way.”

-It would seem that Constance was describing the many memorable occasions in which Hetty managed to procure an audience just by her majestic beauty.
-According to writer and historian Jeffry Wert, one besotted soldier once described her as "a really glorious beauty."
+It would seem that Constance was describing the many memorable occasions in which Hetty procured an audience just by her majestic beauty.
+According to writer and historian Jeffry Wert, one besotted soldier once described her as “a really glorious beauty.”

 Aside from her captivating appearance, it was Hetty’s manner in which she delighted her admirers.
 Described in such ways as vibrant, striking, and renowned, most captured in her social circle could not deny her irresistible charm.

-To the weary soldier, Hetty represented much of what a man fought and died for, a grand old way of life; however, harsh one realized, the dream was slowly slipping away as the war turned from great bravado and honor into a bleak and desolate struggle for survival.
+To the weary soldier, Hetty represented much of what a man fought and died for, a grand old way of life; however, harsh one realized, the dream was slipping away as the war turned from great bravado and honor into a desolate struggle for survival.

-To attest to this ideal, G. Moxley Sorrel, a member of General Longstreet's staff, having witnessed Hetty Cary with fond recollection, describes one such memorable occasion.
+To attest to this ideal, G. Moxley Sorrel, a member of General Longstreet’s staff, having witnessed Hetty Cary with fond recollection, describes one such memorable occasion.
 Colonel George Steuart of his Marylanders assigned to Fairfax Station had escorted Hetty and Jennie to a field parade area.
-As soldiers marched forward, the Colonel gallantly handed Hetty his sword and issued orders in front of his company of men.
+As soldiers marched forward, the Colonel handed Hetty his sword and issued orders in front of his company of men.
 Sorrel mused in his war memoirs: